 And there you have, a beautiful dessert to impress all your guests.
 If you are in for more chocolate treats, how about some Sheet Chocolate Cake with Nutella Filling?

-If you’ve liked my CHOCOLATE CAKE ROLL or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my CHOCOLATE SWISS ROLL WITH CHOCOLATE FILLING or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 For the sponge: